henryw374/henryw374.github.io.old/_posts/2021-03-01-clojurescript-jsinterop.md

 When doing advanced compilation with Clojurescript, the compiler assumes it can change any names in your program, except when it's told to leave certain names as-is.
 This only comes up as an issue when accessing a Javascript object's methods and properties.
-There are choices as to how you refer to these from Clojurescript.
+There are choices as to how you refer to these from Clojurescript and that's what I'm going to look into here.

 IMHO Clojurescript is somewhat lacking when it comes to official documentation, hence this blog post, and the need to quote from twitter: